11886knights/11886knights.github.io/index.md

 ## Join our 50/50 draw each quarter!

-The next draw is the 30th of March 2023.
-[See this poster for details on participating](https://github.com/11886knights/11886knights.github.io/raw/master/docs/Council_Raffle_30_Mar_23_draw.pdf)
+The next lottery will commence February 1st, 2023.
+Details forthcoming.

 ## Twitter